 Conclusion: Gupta’s Tell Her Story is an engaging study of women in the early church.
 The style is personal and not overly technical, so the layperson will be comfortable with the book.
 Given the modest goals of this book, some readers may be left wanting more details.
 Footnotes point to more detailed studies, but there is no recommended reading section or bibliography.
 Gupta avoids the language of “women in ministry” (egalitarian and complementarian).
 Because he focuses on the biblical text, he generally tries to stay out of the often-explosive arguments on the ordination of women.
 Yet the point is clear: God has always used women as leaders and continues to do so today.

-Thanks to Kregel for kindly providing me with a review copy of this book.
+NB: Thanks to IVP Academic for kindly providing me with a review copy of this book.
+I purchased the Logos edition.
 This did not influence my thoughts regarding the work.